Need a special offer?Find out if your project fits.

 What's next?

 With Flexmonster, you can connect to JSON/CSV files, SQL and MongoDB databases, Elasticsearch, and Microsoft Analysis Services.
-See the full list: Supported data sources.
+See the full list of supported data sources.

 Flexmonster also offers features that are not available in WebDataRocks: